Company logo | Codica

 The App Store is an online marketplace made by Apple Inc. It serves as the main platform for obtaining apps for Mac, iPad, and iPhone users.
 Here are the most controversial things about App Store you should consider.

-The App Store is known for its strict and lengthy submission process.
+• Submission and approval process.
+The App Store is known for its strict submission process.
 Normally, it takes around 2-3 days to receive approval and get the app published.
 However, apps can be rejected due to many reasons.
 The most common are security breaches, poor performance, and compatibility issues.
 Apple has a special team that carefully reviews each app and ensures that they publish only trustworthy and verified ones.

+• Cost.
 Submitting your app to the App Store is pricey as well.
-They came up with a special Apple Developer Program, which works in the form of an annual subscription and costs $99.
-For the price, it provides the ability to submit apps and a handy set of tools for developers.
+A special Apple Developer Program, which works in the form of an annual subscription and costs $99.
+For the price, it enables you to submit apps and a handy set of tools for developers.
 For instance, devs can access cohesive analytical dashboards, the latest beta versions of the new software, and TestFlight.
 The latter is the app that allows developers to share their product in a test mode with up to 10,000 users to gather feedback.

 Play Store